 Your doctor will carefully examine the tooth, before a dental sealant is applied.
 Sealants are usually applied to newly erupted permanent posterior teeth and occasionally primary or “baby” teeth.
 Since dental caries are the most common chronic disease of children, sealants are applied to a child’s tooth, as soon as possible, before a cavity can develop.

 First, the teeth are thoroughly cleaned and then isolated, by placing a barrier of some type.
 This prevents the other teeth and tongue from coming into contact with the sealant.
 A thick liquid called etch is applied to the surface of the tooth, where the sealant will be placed.
 Etching is a process that helps the sealant bond more effectively to the tooth.
 After etching, the teeth are rinsed and dried.
 A primer is often applied as a liquid, which allows for better adhesion.
 When the tooth is completely dry, a sealant is applied to the tooth with a tiny brush or syringe-like applicator.
 The sealant flows deep into the pits and fissures.
 The sealant may harden with air exposure or by exposure to ultraviolet light.

-Children often benefit from being told how the sealants will be “painted” on their tooth to protect them from plaque and cavities.
+Children often benefit from being told how the sealants will be “painted” on their tooth to protect them from plaque and cavities in Chicago, IL.
 They often better understand the process and are more prepared to listen carefully to the instructions of the dental professionals, if they are informed.

 How Long Do Sealants Last?